-Study 3 examined the effects of ego threat on .
+Study 3 examined the effects of ego threat on overclaiming.
 Participants were administered two word knowledge tasks before and after they were given false feedback on an intellectual test intended to induce ego threat.
-Participants who received poor performance feedback had increased scores compared to control participants.
-This result suggests that may be a coping mechanism to deal with ego threats, provides further support that is about misrepresentation rather than misunderstanding or over estimation of personal knowledge.
-Study 3 also assessed the relationship of to narcissism and Big5 personality attributes.
-The neuroticism subscale of the big5 inventory was significantly related to , otherwise there were no other significant correlations.
-Future studies should attempt to determine personality factors and other predictors of .
+Participants who received poor performance feedback had increased overclaiming scores compared to control participants.
+This result suggests that overclaiming may be a coping mechanism to deal with ego threats, provides further support that overclaiming is about misrepresentation rather than misunderstanding or over estimation of personal knowledge.
+Study 3 also assessed the relationship of overclaiming to narcissism and Big5 personality attributes.
+The neuroticism subscale of the big5 inventory was significantly related to overclaiming, otherwise there were no other significant correlations.
+Future studies should attempt to determine personality factors and other predictors of overclaiming.

+Effects of anxiety

+Misestimation/overconfidence of word knowledge? ( automatic processing?)

+Does overclaiming reflect impression management/faking or intentional misrepresentation

-Keywords: , deception, ego-threat, personality, social norms, instructions, self-esteem, narcissism, social desirability, mindfulness
+Keywords: overclaiming, autonoetic, overconfidence, misrepresentation, Lying, anxiety, deception, ego-threat, personality, social norms, instructions, self-esteem, narcissism, social desirability, mindfulness

-Individuals may behave deceptively for a variety of reasons; whether it be to avoid punishment, manipulate others, help others, maintain self-esteem, or portray themselves in a desirable manner refs.
-Some people lie to influence or impact others, some to protect themselves, and others to promote themselves (Morris, Sperry, Levine, Debey, Serota, n.d.).
-Alfred Adler once said, "A lie would have no sense unless the truth was felt as dangerous."
+Individuals may misrepresent themselves or behave deceptively for a variety of reasons; whether it be to avoid punishment, manipulate others, help others, maintain self-esteem, or portray themselves in a desirable manner refs.
+Some people misrepresent to influence or impact others, some to protect themselves, and others to promote themselves (Morris, Sperry, Levine, Debey, Serota, n.d.).